bosonprotocol/docs.bosonprotocol.io/src/docs/advanced-topics/token-engineering.md

 analysis and results will be released in a series of publications in Q2 of this year.

-## Solving dcommerce challenges
+## Solving dCommerce challenges

-**dcommerce challenges** At the core of dcommerce are a set of challenges which combine operations, game theory, ecosystem value flows and token engineering.
+**dCommerce challenges** At the core of dCommerce are a set of challenges which combine operations, game theory, ecosystem value flows and token engineering.
-It is possible that this set of problems is intractable, which would mean that commerce will be forever mediated by humans- with all the cost, trust and friction that this implies.
+It is possible that this set of problems is intractable, which would mean that commerce will be forever mediated by humans - with all the cost, trust and friction that this implies.
 However, our research indicates that these problems can be solved, to a significant extent, by unbundling the services provided by ecommerce and replacing them with composable decentralized applications and protocols.
 Boson’s core mechanism and despatch modules are examples of these.

-**dcommerce research group** We spoke to the token engineering community leads and agreed to create a research group to attract multi-disciplinary people to work on hard problems in dcommerce.
+**dCommerce research group** We spoke to the token engineering community leads and agreed to create a research group to attract multi-disciplinary people to work on hard problems in dCommerce.
 This research group will offer funded bounties for teams to find solutions to problems such as:

 - Refunds (via decentralized identity and insurance providers)